PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 correlated and anti-correlated Bell-state circuits, including the full two-qubit Pauli channel.

-`test_generated_conformance.py` adds a reproducible matrix of mixed-axis and parity-sensitive entangling circuits.
-The generator retains only circuits whose ideal and noisy distributions are statistically distinguishable, and compiles them entirely from standard `rx`, `ry`, `rz`, and `cx` operations.
-Direct Rust adapter tests separately exercise Selene's leakage-valued measurement operation, so that path does not require a hardware gate library.
+`test_generated_conformance.py` adds a reproducible matrix of 15 mixed-axis one-qubit circuits and 25 primitive-RZZ two-qubit circuits.
+It crosses those circuits with isolated symmetric, asymmetric, emission, leakage, seepage, SPAM, and combined profiles, and runs every retained pair with three deterministic component-seed combinations.
+The generator retains only profile/circuit pairs whose target and mutation-comparison distributions are statistically distinguishable.
+It uses Guppy's public standard rotations and qsystem RZZ operation without importing a hardware gate library.
+Testing the primitive RZZ is important: a high-level CX is decomposed before the error model sees it, so an atomic-CX oracle would specify the wrong replacement semantics for emission.

 Rust adapter-contract tests complement the statistical cases.
 They verify exact RXY, RZ, RZZ, reset, and measurement translation; per-qubit runtime ordering;